gabigontijo/One-For-All/README.md

 <h1 align="center">:file_cabinet: One For All</h1>

 ## :memo: Description
-Creating queries with MySQL to practice learned content..
+Creating queries with MySQL to practice learned content.

 ## :books: Functionalities
 * <b>Queries</b>:MySQL frequently used queries.